Aru-gxtx/Chicken-Egg-Quality-Detection-System/README.md

 ```bash
 python Uvicorn.py
 ```
+> _**Note:** Ensure all necessary server dependencies are installed before running this script.
+If you encounter errors, please check that libraries such as `uvicorn` and `fastapi` are installed or refer to `requirements.txt`._

 **Running the Dashboard:**
 * **Quick Start:** Use the pre-compiled `.exe` file available in the [Releases Page](#).